-Pathogenic microorganisms such as Vibrio parahaemolyticus (fillet, shelled and/or peeled fish and shellfish to be eaten raw) Non-conformity with • Taking measures to prevent contamination by pathogenic microorganisms in cleaning water used at processing plants, etc. • Compliance with processing standards • Checking whether the • Ensuring that no pathogenic microorganisms are present through regular testing and inspections Compliance with storage standards Whether proper temperature control is carried out to prevent harm due to the growth of any microorganisms Compliance with standards for constituents, standards for processing, and standards for storage for oysters for raw consumption with the standards for constituents by regular testing and inspection storage standards • Diarrheic shellfish poisons or paralytic shellfish poisons (shellfish) Checking that clams are gathered in sea areas where proper monitoring of shellfish poisoning is implemented Ensuring that no shellfish poisons are present by regular testing and inspection • Mixing with poisonous Blowfish Ensuring that only fish of the approved type(s) are imported Taking measures to prevent different types of blowfish from being mixed in, through proper identification of fish types Checking the certificates issued by the governmental agency of the exporting country Ensuring that no different types of blowfish are included, through proper identification of fish types • Resid drugs a additiv • Errors concerning health certificates (oysters for raw consumption and pufferfish) Checking each item on the health certificate issued by the governmental agency of the producing • Ensuring that a complete health certificate is attached Mixing with poisonous fish such as fish with ciguatoxin (southern groupers, parrot fish, barracudas, etc.) Checking the seas where the fish are caught Taking measures to prevent poisonous fish from being mixed in, through proper identification of fish types • Ensuring that no poisonous fish are included, through proper identification of fish types • Residual veterinary drugs and feedstuff additives foods must conform with the residue standards Checking compliance with proper dose, administration, and drug holidays for veterinary drugs and feedstuff additives Checking the levels of residual veterinary drugs and feedstuff additives, by regular testing and inspection • Use of additives that may mislead consumers in the determination of quality and freshness (fresh fish and shellfish) • Ensuring that no colorant, carbon monoxide or other additives that may mislead consumers in the determination of quality or freshness have been used Checking the types of additives used, by regular testing and inspection Checking the color of the product (scarlet, etc.) • Histamine Checking at the point of receiving raw material Temperature control must be proper during the manufacturing, processing and other processes.
-Checking the level ofhistamine, by regular testing and inspection Whether proper temperature control is carried out to prevent harm due to the histamine formation
+Seafood and Pathogenic Taking measures to Ensuring that no Compliance with seafood Vibn (fille peel be e • No stam stam and for c cons • Di pois shel (she • M puff • M puff • M puff • M fish cigu grou barr • Re drug • Cons • Di pois • Shel (she • M puff • M puff • M fish cigu grou barr microorganisms such as Vibrio parahaemolyticus (fillet, shelled and/or peeled fish and shellfish to be eaten raw) prevent contamination by pathogenic microorganisms in cleaning water used at processing plants, etc. • Compliance with processing standards Pathogenic microorganisms are present through regular testing and inspections storage standards • Whether proper temperature control is carried out to prevent harm due to the growth of any microorganisms • Non-conformity with standards for constituents, standards for processing, and standards for storage for oysters for raw consumption • Checking whether the standards for processing in the producing country are at the same level as in Japan • Ensuring conformity with the standards for constituents by regular testing and inspection • Compliance with storage standards • Diarrheic shellfish poisons or paralytic shellfish poisons (shellfish) • Checking that shellfish is gathered in sea areas where proper monitoring of shellfish poisoning is implemented • Ensuring that no shellfish poisons are present by regular testing and inspection • Mixing with poisonous pufferfish Ensuring that only fish of the approved type(s) are imported Taking measures to prevent different types of pufferfish from being mixed in, through proper identification of fish types Checking the certificates issued by the governmental agency of the exporting country Ensuring that no different types of pufferfish are included, through proper identification of fish types • Errors concerning health certificates (oysters for raw consumption and pufferfish) • Checking each item on the health certificate issued by the governmental agency of the exporting country • Ensuring that a complete health certificate is attached • Mixing with poisonous fish such as fish with ciguatoxin (southern groupers, parrot fish, barracudas, etc.) Checking the seas where the fish are caught Taking measures to prevent poisonous fish from being mixed in, through proper identification of fish types • Ensuring that no poisonous fish are included, through proper identification of fish types • Residual veterinary drugs and feed additives Checking compliance with proper usage, dose, and drug withdrawal period for veterinary drugs and feed additives Checking the levels of residual veterinary drugs and feed additives, by regular testing and inspection • Use of additives that may mislead consumers in the determination of quality and freshness (fresh fish and shellfish) • Ensuring that no colorant, carbon monoxide or other additives that may mislead consumers in the determination of quality or freshness has been used • Checking the types of additives used, by regular testing and inspection • Checking the color of the product (scarlet, etc.) • Histamine Checking at the point of receiving raw material Temperature control must be proper during the manufacturing, processing and other processes. • Checking the level of histamine, by regular testing and inspection • Whether proper temperature control is carried out to prevent harm due to the histamine formation